 As we age, our body’s ability to produce new collagen declines, and existing collagen begins to break down.
 This loss of collagen is the root of aging of our skin, joints and bones, and this diminished supply can lead to increased digestive problems, a weakened immune system, and increased risk of chronic illness.

 Fortunately, science has shown collagen supplementation can protect against and reverse these effects.
+There are lots of marine collagen beauty benefits.
 Here are 8 Benefits of Supplementing with marine collagen:

 BUILDS BONE STRENGTH